travis-ci/docs-travis-ci-com/user/languages/go.md

 All of the `godep` integration steps are performed prior to the separate `go get` and makefile steps listed above.

+Note that the `godep` support is only activated if a custom `install` step is not specified.

 ### Installing Private Dependencies

 As `go get` uses HTTPS to clone dependencies from GitHub rather than SSH, it